Sadie Thompson (film)

-Sadie Thompson is a 1928 American silent drama film that tells the story of a "fallen woman" who comes to Pago Pago on the island of Tutuila to start a new life, but encounters a zealous missionary who wants to force her back to her former life in San Francisco.
-The film stars Gloria Swanson, Lionel Barrymore, and Raoul Walsh, and is one of Swanson's most successful films.
+Sadie Thompson is a 1928 American silent drama film that tells the story of a "fallen woman" who comes to Pago Pago to start a new life, but encounters a zealous missionary who wants to force her back to her former life in San Francisco.
+The film stars Gloria Swanson, Lionel Barrymore, and Raoul Walsh, and it is one of Swanson's more successful films.
+Due to the public's apathy towards silent films, a sound version was prepared in the latter half of 1928.
+While the sound version has no audible dialog, it features a synchronized musical score with sound effects along with a theme song.

 Due to the subject matter, the making of the film was extremely controversial.
 However, it was a financial and critical success for Swanson.
-The film was based on the 1921 short story "Rain" by W. Somerset Maugham and the 1922 play based on the story, by John Colton and Clemence Randolph, starring Jeanne Eagels.
+The film was based on the 1921 short story "Rain" by W. Somerset Maugham and the 1922 play, based on the story, by John Colton and Clemence Randolph, starring Jeanne Eagels.

 Plot

 A smoking, drinking, jazz listening, young prostitute named Sadie Thompson (Gloria Swanson) arrives at Pago Pago (American Samoa), on her way to a job with a shipping line on another island.
 At the same time, 'moralists' arrive, including Mr. and Mrs. Davidson (Lionel Barrymore and Blanche Friderici).
 They all end up staying in the same hotel, where the Davidsons plot to teach the natives about sin and Sadie entertains a bunch of Marines.

 Sadie begins to fall in love with Sergeant Timothy O'Hara (Raoul Walsh), who is not fazed by her past.
 He tells her that he has a best friend who married a former prostitute, and the couple now lives happily in Australia.

 Davidson sets about trying to redeem Sadie, much to her disgust.
-He tricks her into telling him about her past in San Francisco and, once she refuses to repent, he declares that he will go to the Governor and have her deported.
+He tricks her into telling him about her past in San Francisco, and once she refuses to repent, he declares that he will go to the governor and have her deported.
 Sadie is terrified of the threat, but O'Hara assures her that it will not happen.
 He tells her he wishes she would go to Australia and wait for his term of service to finish, after which they can get married.
 She agrees.

 Davidson gets his way, however, and Sadie is livid.
-She and O'Hara go to the Governor, begging him to let her go to Australia instead of back to San Francisco.
-Davidson has also managed to get O'Hara punished for being immoral, but Sadie will be able to go to Australia instead if Davidson approves.
+She and O'Hara go to the governor, begging him to let her go to Australia instead of back to San Francisco.
+Davidson has managed to get O'Hara punished for being immoral, but Sadie will be able to go to Australia if Davidson approves.
 Sadie pleads with him, but to no avail.
 She eventually confesses that, if she goes back to San Francisco, there is "a man there who won't let her go straight", which is what she wants to do.
-Davidson figures out this mean that there is a warrant for her arrest back in San Francisco.
-Sadie claims that she was framed and is innocent, but will go to prison if she is sent back.
+Davidson figures out this statement means that there is a warrant for her arrest back in San Francisco.
+Sadie claims that she was framed and she is innocent, but will go to prison if she is sent back.